-When Victoria was in high school, she had to write a ‘persuasive essay’ for English.
+When Victoria was in high school, she had to write a persuasive essay for English.
 Since abortion was controversial many students wrote on that subject.
 The teacher had already read them so she knew Victoria had taken the narrow path and had her present her’s last.
-Not only did she state the facts about how it is used as birth control and that the statistics of its ‘need’ for mothers at risk, rape, and incest (which are extremely rare – less than 1%); she told them about my decisions with her sister and her births.
+Her’s was the only pro-life paper.
+Not only did she state the facts about how it is used as birth control and that the statistics of its need for mothers at risk, rape, and incest (which are extremely rare – less than 1%); she told them about my decisions with her sister and her births.
 Most of them did not know the facts and most of them were just parroting the popular voice.
 Some argued we would have felt differently if she HAD been born deformed or brain-damaged.
 She was able to tell them that we refused the amniocentesis test that would have shown such conditions as our resolve in accepting God’s will no matter the outcome.

 Birth is about a living soul, created by God.
 God knows us from before we were born.